Federally Guaranteed Loans

 William D. Ford Federal Direct Loan Programs

 Direct Loan programs provide federal education loans to students and parents of undergraduates.
-Student loans have a 1.0% origination fee.
 Federal student loans are guaranteed, meaning there is no credit check.

-Sign onto Safari to accept or decline aid.
+Sign onto MyCWU > Sign In > Financial Toolbox > Accept/Decline Awards to accept or decline aid.
 Central Washington University uses the active confirmation process, meaning we will not process this aid unless you accept it.

 First-time Direct Loan student borrowers:

-- complete Entrance Counseling and sign a Master Promissory Note at www.studentloans.gov
+- Complete Entrance Counseling and sign a Master Promissory Note at http://www.studentloans.gov/

 The unsubsidized loan accrues interest while the student is in school.
 You can either pay the interest or it will be capitalized (added to your principal loan balance, thus increasing the amount you’ll repay).
-Independent undergraduate students may borrow an additional unsubsidized loan; this additional loan is also available to dependant students whose parents have been denied the PLUS.
-The interest is fixed at 6.8% and repayment of the loan begins six months after the student is enrolled less than half time.
+Independent undergraduate students may borrow an additional unsubsidized loan; this additional loan is also available to dependent students whose parents have been denied the PLUS.
+The interest rate is fixed and repayment of the loan begins six months after the student is enrolled less than half time.
+There is a loan origination fee.
 Interest is tax deductible.

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

-Parent loan is not guaranteed.
-The Parent must pass a credit check; if denied, the dependent student may borrow at the independent student rate.
+Parent loan eligibility is not guaranteed.
+The parent must pass a credit check, and if denied, the dependent student may borrow at the independent student level.
 A PLUS is an unsubsidized loan for a parent of a dependent student and may be used to meet “Expected Family Contribution” (EFC).
-Parents may borrow an amount equal to “Cost of Attendance” less any other aid.
-Parent loans have a 4% origination fee and interest is fixed at 7.9% and is tax deductible.
+Parents may borrow an amount up to “Cost of Attendance” less any other aid.
+Parent loans have a loan origination fee and the interest rate is fixed and tax deductible.
 PLUS Borrowers may begin repayment 60-days after the final disbursement of the year OR upon request, defer payments while the student is in school.
 An additional request can be made to defer for 6 months after the dependent student graduates or drops below ½ time.
 Deferment request information will be sent to the borrower from the US Department of Education or one of their contracted servicers.
 You will have an opportunity to reduce the amount of the loan through the online PLUS Request process at www.studentloans.gov.
-Please accept or decline the Parent loan at www.cwu.edu – Wildcat Connection > Safari > SA Self Service > Campus Finances > Accept/Decline Award
+Please accept or decline the Parent loan at www.cwu.edu > MyCWU > Sign In > Financial Toolbox > Accept/Decline Awards

-In order to receive a Parent Loan, the parent must apply online through the PLUS Request process and sign an electronic Master Promissory Note at www.studentloans.gov with their FAFSA PIN.
+In order to receive a Parent Loan, the parent must apply online through the PLUS Request process and sign an electronic Master Promissory Note at www.studentloans.gov with their FSA ID.
 This note is for one parent and one student.
-The parent who accepts this offer may be either a biological or adoptive parent or a step parent whose data is on the FAFSA.
+The parent who accepts this offer may be either a biological or adoptive parent (does not have to be the parent whose data is included on the FAFSA) or, a step parent (step-parent data must be on the FAFSA).